 A solution for the most serious cases of vein disease.

-Vein ligation is a surgical procedure that is used to treat large and small varicose veins that are caused because of faulty valves within the vein and helps relieve leg pain and leg cramps that are associated with varicose veins.
-High Ligation as it is often referred to was very popular before the minimally invasive RF and laser devices were developed.
+Vein surgery is a procedure that is used to treat large and small varicose veins that are caused because of faulty valves within the vein and helps relieve leg pain and leg cramps that are associated with varicose veins.
+High Ligation, as it is often referred to, was very popular before the minimally invasive Endovenous Ablation was developed.

-Dr. Darling perfoms this procedure in our office under local anesthesia.
+If you are a candidate for vein surgery you are in good hands.
+Dr. Darling performs this procedure in our office under local anesthesia.
 It involves a small groin incision.
 The tissue is dissected down to the Great Saphenous Vein where it meets the common femoral vein.
 The Great Saphenous Vein is then tied off with suture.

 The idea is to sever the connection between the Superficial veins (Great Saphenous Vein) and the deep veins (Common Femoral Vein).
 If the superficial vein in the leg is large in diameter it may not respond fully to endovenous ablation.
 High ligation ensures complete treatment of the superficial vein in the leg.